ansible-community/community-website/posts/archive/using-the-win_dsc-module-in-ansible.md

 Microsoft fosters a community effort to build and maintain DSC resources for a variety of technologies.
 The results of these efforts are curated and published each month to the Powershell Gallery as the [DSC Resource Kit](https://github.com/PowerShell/DscResources).
-If there isn\'t a native Ansible module available for the technology you need to manage, there may be a DSC resource.
+If there isn't a native Ansible module available for the technology you need to manage, there may be a DSC resource.